Patti Catalano: Running career

-Catalono won the Rio de Janeiro Marathon despite getting food poisoning.
+Catalano won the Rio de Janeiro Marathon despite getting food poisoning.
 This was one of her final marathons.

 Achievements

 Personal life

 In 1992, Catalano married the love of her life, Danny Dillon.
 Dillon was a Big East champion in the 3,000 meters and a cross country All-American at Providence College.
 As of 2003, they live in New London, Connecticut, with their two children.
 Catalano won Best in Show with a French Lop at the Pennsylvania Rabbit Convention.